noti0na1/socc/README.md

 ### Short Term

+- [ ] follow the C11 to edit lexer
 - [ ] add array type and array operate
 - [ ] implement `++` and `--`
 - [ ] support comments